mjeronimo/carma2/README.md

 * How does Launch interact with Lifecycle nodes and recovery?
     * Which component owns restarting the nodes?

-* Topic
+# ROS 2 Porting considerations
 * Launch
 * Lifecycle nodes
 * Parameters
 * Subsystems
 * System Eventing and state machines
 * Composable nodes (especially in subsystems)
 * Recovery

+# Notes

     Localization system recovery
         LiDAR-based localization fails, transitions output pose to GPS Localization Manager
             Monitoring the performance of the system and heartbeat status Implements recovery internally

         Separate node from the health monitoring
             Monitor and then decide when to shut down Checking heartbeat status of the nodes

 # Task List